rohithateappple/MegaGridDocumentation/docs/code/gridmanager.md

 ## ClearAllTilesOfType()

-Clears the given type from all types of the same type.
+Clears the given type from all tiles of the same type.
 Resets to the **Default** type.

 ```cpp